An industry resource published by Cogan·

 • Re-rate before any change in use that pushes loads higher than original design

-A 125 PSF rated mezzanine doesn't collapse at 126 PSF.
-Engineering safety factors (1.5–2x in most cases) mean theoretical failure occurs well above the posted rating.
-But:
+A 125 PSF rated mezzanine doesn't collapse at 126 PSF — engineering safety factors (1.5–2x in most cases) mean theoretical failure occurs well above the posted rating.
+But four things start going wrong:

 • Deflection starts immediately above design load — the floor flexes, equipment goes out of level, doors don't close properly